rawat-1995/-Interactive-Sales-Projections-Dashboard-Power-BI-/README.md

 # Embarked on a Data-Driven Journey with SuperStore's Heartbeat 🛒💡

 **Objective:**
-To contribute to the success of a business by utilizing data analysis techniques, specifically focusing on time series analysis, to provide valuable insights and accurate sales forecasting.
+To contribute to the success of a business by utilizing data analysis techniques, specifically focusing on **time series analysis**, to provide valuable **insights** and accurate **sales forecasting**.

 **Description:**
 The objective can be broken down into the following detailed components: